A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Operator means and the algebra Operator means and the algebra Aθ

 \begin{remark} If $\M$ is commutative, one could alternatively define $\hat\rho$ separately for the strongly local and the jump part of $\E$ (recall that one can always regularize $\E$, even if at the cost of a huge state space).
 Indeed, in the light of the discussion in \cite[Section 10.1]{CS03} it is not hard to see that

-However, such a definition would be against the spirit of the present article to give a unified treatment of the local and non-local case.
-Moreover, there is no obvious way to extend this kind of definition to noncommutative Dirichlet forms. \end{remark}
+However, such a definition would be against the spirit of the present thesis to give a unified treatment of the local and non-local case.
+Moreover, there is no obvious way to extend this kind of definition to noncommutative Dirichlet forms.

+Note that in the strongly local case, $\hat\rho$ only depends on the diagonal values of $\theta$. \end{remark}